-Agave nectar is harvested from the agave plant, which thrives in the hot, dry, and hostile environment of the desert and can survive on very little water.
+Agave Nectar is harvested from the agave plant, which thrives in the hot, dry, and hostile environment of the desert and can survive on very little water.
 It is sometimes called the “century plant” because it takes years, as many as 25 years, before the plant matures and then it dies after producing a single flower.
 The nectar is difficult to harvest and must be timed perfectly at the moment the plant matures.
 The branches have spiked edges that are so sharp and tough they can be used as needles.
 They must be cut away and then you must dig down to get to the center bulb in order to collect the juice.
 That juice is the source of the sweetener we can use in our daily lives and, famously, for the tequila we can drink in celebration.
 Agave nectar is an apt metaphor for a deep truth: that we can harvest the sweetness of life out of great difficulty, that loneliness is not an impoverished condition, but the vehicle through which we nourish our love.
-One stanza in the poem sums this up:

 I want my love like agave nectar,